Council of the RPRA has approved drug testing for the 2019 season

-For 2018 the RPRA will be using a UK-based laboratory for its drug testing programme.
-There will be a number of amendments to the process, contained within Appendix G of the RPRA Rules, which include the following:
+For 2019 the RPRA will again be using a UK-based laboratory for its drug testing programme.
+The process is detailed within Appendix G of the RPRA Rules, and includes the following:

 • Only trained personnel will be able to carry out sample collections on behalf of the RPRA.
 RPRA will maintain a list of trained/authorised personnel.

 • Authorised sample collectors will be provided with an identification document.

 • Test kits will only be issued to RPRA authorised sample collectors.

 Organisations who wish to have representatives trained as sample collectors should contact Racing Support at [email protected] or telephone 01452 713529.

 To encourage organisations to conduct performance-enhancing drug tests a budget of £12,000 has been set aside to undertake drug tests during 2019.
 RPRA Organisations can therefore send samples for testing free of charge.

 To encourage clubs further, free tests are offered on the following basis:

 Organisations with less than 40 lofts – 2 free tests;